 If you settle your loan on time, you can avoid paying the late payment fee.
 There are no laws that standardize late payment fees, if you got a loan from a loan shark, you will be shocked by their skyrocketing late payment penalties.
 This is why a lot of us are “baon sa utang.”

 Yes, unless there is an estafa case involved, no borrower will go to jail, however, lenders can still take a legal action by going to the court and filing a Small Claims Case.
 Any financial disputes under your name will also be recorded in your credit report.

 How to Be a Responsible Borrower

 Get the right loan

-If you search the type of loans in Google or if you go in banks and inquire, you will discover that there are various loans you can choose from.
+If you search the type of loans in Google or if you go to banks and inquire, you will discover that there are various loans you can choose from.
 These loans vary in terms, loanable amounts, and interest rates, but you have to consider first the purpose of the loan.
 This way you will be able to get a loan that best fits your financial need.

 Borrow only the amount you need and can pay with ease

 It is best to use a loan calculator.
 If you are borrowing from a reputable lender, most probably they have a loan calculator on their website.
 If you are getting a loan from an old-school company which you have to personally apply to since they have no website, then ask them how they calculate the loan with the interest rate and how much you have to repay each term.